LincRead/traffic-lights-sim/README.md

 ##### Unit tests

-You can turn on off unit testing for production builds in lib/impact/system.js by setting *runUnitTests* to false.
+You can turn off unit testing for production builds in lib/impact/system.js by setting *runUnitTests* to false.

 Since everything happens in real-time the unit tests are written to take this into account.